keving90/Highest_Rated_Book_Pig/README.md

 ### Hadoop Shell Commands

-Open Terminal and change the current directory to Pig's home directory: `/home/kevin/pig-0.17.0`.
+Open Terminal and change the current directory to Pig's home directory: `cd /home/kevin/pig-0.17.0`.

 I placed a folder of the two datasets called `book_ratings` onto the hadoop cluster using: `hadoop fs -put book_ratings`.